 13. Pranab Mukherjee

 Pranab Mukherjee was the finance minister in the central government before contesting the presidential election.
 He was awarded the best Parliamentary Award in 1997 and Padma Vibhushan, India's second-highest civilian honour in 2008.

 14. Ram Nath Kovind

-Ram Nath Kovind was born on 1 October, 1945 in Uttar Pradesh, India.
+Ram Nath Kovind was born on 1 October 1945 in Uttar Pradesh, India.
 He is an Indian lawyer and politician.
 He is the 14th and current President of India.
-He became President on 25 July, 2017 and is a member of Bhartiya Janata party.
+He became the President on 25 July 2017 and is a member of Bhartiya Janata Party.
 He is the former Governor of Bihar.
 His approach towards political problems earned him praise across the political spectrum.
-As, a Governor his achievements was the creation of judicial commission to investigate corruption in universities.
+As a Governor his achievements were the creation of a judicial commission to investigate corruption in universities.